Editor’s Note: This blog has been updated in 2022 to include current information.

 Our first stop was the Dairy Products Building, where we were greeted by a girl handing us free chocolate milk.
 An incredible sculpture made entirely out of butter awaited us under a temperature-controlled glass dome that slowly circled, round and round.

 We wanted to see the animals, too.
 The 11 piglets, less than a month old, born from a 2-year-old Berkshire pig in nearby Sherburne, NY was especially endearing.
-We also visited the goat tent and were amused by goofy goat expressions.
+We also visited the goat tent and were amused by their goofy expressions.

 Not to be missed are the sand sculptures in the Center of Progress Building, one of my personal favorites.
-Every year there is a different theme and this year happened to be The Wizard of Oz.
+Every year there is a different theme and last year’s happened to be The Wizard of Oz.
 Since we visited near the end of the 13-day fair, we were able to see the finished product.
 It was also a treat to view a massive sand sculpture in honor of the 50th Anniversary of the Stonewall Inn riots.

 For the 2021 New York State Fair, one of the sand sculptures paid tribute to essential workers during the COVID-19 pandemic.